 Two competing specialty clinics in Des Moines, Iowa, have come to an agreement after some former veterinarians and staff of one clinic left to form their own practice, thus, violating their contracts with the original clinic.

-Iowa State University, which owns Iowa Veterinary Specialties, filed a lawsuit in February accusing five employees of taking confidential customer and financial information, using hospital resources to launch the Iowa Veterinary Referral Center, and deleting important files before leaving (see JAVMA, July 1, 2011, page 28).
+Iowa State University, which owns Iowa Veterinary Specialties, filed a lawsuit in February accusing five employees of taking confidential customer and financial information, using hospital resources to launch the Iowa Veterinary Referral Center, and deleting important files before leaving (see JAVMA, July 1, 2011).
 The lawsuit also claimed Drs.
 S. Brent Reimer and Derek D. Nestor violated the noncompetition clauses in their employment contracts that bar them from working in veterinary medicine in central Iowa for two years if they were to leave the practice's employment.

 The doctors filed a countersuit against Iowa State, arguing the College of Veterinary Medicine was seeking a monopoly over pet care in the region and illegally interfering with private enterprise.